Maldives: Foreign relations

-Since 1996, Maldives has been the official progress monitor of the Indian Ocean Commission.
-In 2002, Maldives began to express interest in the commission but as of 2008 had not applied for membership.
-Maldives' interest relates to its identity as a small island state, especially economic development and environmental preservation, and its desire for closer relations with France, a main actor in the IOC region.
+Since 1996, the Maldives has been the official progress monitor of the Indian Ocean Commission.
+In 2002, the Maldives began to express interest in the commission but as of 2008 had not applied for membership.
+The Maldives' interest relates to its identity as a small island state, especially economic development and environmental preservation, and its desire for closer relations with France, a main actor in the IOC region.

 Maldives is a founding member of the South Asian Association for Regional Cooperation (SAARC).
 The republic joined the Commonwealth in 1982, some 17 years after gaining independence from the United Kingdom.
-In October 2016, Maldives announced its withdrawal from the Commonwealth in protest at allegations of human rights abuse and failing democracy.
-Maldives enjoys close ties with Commonwealth members Seychelles and Mauritius.
-Maldives and Comoros are also both members of the Organisation of Islamic Cooperation.
+In October 2016, the Maldives announced its withdrawal from the Commonwealth in protest at allegations of human rights abuse and failing democracy.
+The Maldives enjoys close ties with Commonwealth members Seychelles and Mauritius.
+The Maldives and Comoros are also both members of the Organisation of Islamic Cooperation.
 Following his election as president in 2018, Ibrahim Mohamed Solih's administration sought to rejoin the Commonwealth after showing evidence of democratic reform, leading to its readmission on 1 February 2020.

-As a result of sanctions imposed upon the Russian oligarchs by the West in response to Russia's invasion of Ukraine in February 2022, many of them sought refuge for their mega-yachts in Maldives due to the absence of an extradition treaty with the United States and other countries.
+As a result of sanctions imposed upon the Russian oligarchs by the West in response to the 2022 Russian invasion of Ukraine, many of them sought refuge for their mega-yachts in the Maldives due to the absence of an extradition treaty with the United States and other countries.

-Following a cabinet meeting, in June 2024, the government of Maldives decided to ban Israeli passport holders from entering the country, as a response to the ongoing Gaza war.
+Following a cabinet meeting, in June 2024, the government of the Maldives decided to ban Israeli passport holders from entering the country, as a response to the ongoing Gaza war.